ivanreese/2222/README.md

 ---

 You can spend as long as you like implementing the game, but I suggest speedrunning this part!
 Just make it work, be sloppy, be slippy, be silly.
 Pick a language you always wanted to try.
 Try it in several, and compare.
-Hell, do it in eToys, or AgentSheets, or modal.
+Hell, do it in Lua, or D, or SNOBOL.

 Once the game is implemented, it'll take roughly 22 minutes and 22 seconds to play.
 If you play the whole way through, it'll feel _totally bizarre_.
 In a good way.
 You've probably never done anything quite like this before.